 - Cigarette smokes- Smoking is the main factor for allergens.
-It discomforts the Asthma patients and includes common symptoms like congestion, headache and difficulty in breathing etc.
+It discomforts Asthma patients and includes common symptoms like congestion, headache, and difficulty in breathing, etc.

 what are the symptoms of allergic asthma?

 Allergic Asthma or regular Asthma has similar symptoms.
 It occurs when your immune system accidentally comes in touch with the harmful substances invading in the natural environment.
-Severe health problems related to breathing and lungs infection can be seen.
-The other reason for allergic Asthma is if you are having a family history suffering from allergic.
+Severe health problems related to breathing and lung infection can be seen.
+The other reason for allergic Asthma is if you are having a family history of suffering from allergies.